AG2048/encryption-bot/README.md

 2. Bot generates keys for both users (if needed) and posts an encrypted message embed

-3. Bob right-clicks on the encrypted message and selects "Decrypt Message"
+3. Bob right-clicks on the encrypted message and selects "Apps" → "Decrypt Message"

 4. Bot verifies Alice's signature and decrypts the message for Bob (shown only to Bob)